inab/execution-process-metrics-collector/README.md

   * `processor_num`: Number of unique processors used by the process.
 For instance, if a process has 20 threads, but there are only available 4 processors, the value would be at most 4.
 The number of available processors is determined by the scheduler and the processor affinity (the processors where the process is allowed to run) attached to the process.
   * `core_num`: Number of unique CPU cores used by the process.
 For instance, if a process has 20 threads, but there are only available 4 processors which are in 2 different CPU cores, the value would be at most 2.
 The number of available CPU cores is indirectly determined by the scheduler and the processor affinity (the cores of the processors where the process is allowed to run) attached to the process.
   * `cpu_num`: Number of unique physical CPUs used by the process.
 For instance, if a process has 20 threads, but there are only available 4 processors which are in 2 different cores of the same physical CPU, the value would be 1.
 The number of available physical CPUs is indirectly determined by the scheduler and the processor affinity (the physical CPUs of the cores of the processors where the process is allowed to run) attached to the process.
+  * `process_status`: String describing the process status.
+  * `read_count`: the number of read operations performed (cumulative).
+This is supposed to count the number of read-related syscalls such as read() and pread() on UNIX.
+  * `write_count`: the number of write operations performed (cumulative).
+This is supposed to count the number of write-related syscalls such as write() and pwrite() on UNIX.
+  * `read_bytes`: the number of bytes read in physical disk I/O (for instance, cache miss) (cumulative).
+Always -1 on BSD.
+  * `write_bytes`: the number of bytes written in physical disk I/O (for instance, after a flush to the storage) (cumulative).
+Always -1 on BSD.
+  * `read_chars`: the amount of bytes which this process passed to read() and pread() syscalls (cumulative).
+Differently from read_bytes it doesn’t care whether or not actual physical disk I/O occurred (Linux specific).
+  * `write_chars`: the amount of bytes which this process passed to write() and pwrite() syscalls (cumulative).
+Differently from write_bytes it doesn’t care whether or not actual physical disk I/O occurred (Linux specific).

 ## Visualization
 The resulting CSV file is translated to a graph image of `.pdf` type using `gnuplot`.
 This has to be installed (e.g. `apt install gnuplot` in Ubuntu Xenial onwards) before running this script.
 There is a single pdf, where its pages are separate graphs for all the above metrics, and a separate one containing all of them together for correlation.